catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

         The code below demonstrates how you can use the Python-Swiftclient to interact with swift via the version 2 compatible (auth) API.
-This version uses the same endpoint for both regions, but you have to specify which one you want to use when connecting.
+This version uses the same endpoint for all regions, but you have to specify which one you want to use when connecting.

         The code block will use the environment variables sourced from your openrc